thanhtran3k/cattoblog/README.md

 # My notes
 1. Download my project to your personal computer.
 2. Install the packages.
-Open gitbash and type: "npm install express-generator -g" and wait a minute.
+Open gitbash and type: "npm install" and wait a minute.
 3. I was linking the project to my database.
 If you want to change the link to my database to yours just change the variable below if you see it.

 - var db = require('monk')('localhost/mango');